LLNL/llnl.github.io/pages/about/faq.md

 ### What is two-factor authentication (2FA)?

-*Membership in the @LLNL GitHub organization will soon require that 2FA has been enabled on your GitHub account.* There are several options for configuring 2FA for your GitHub account:
+*Membership in the @LLNL GitHub organization requires that 2FA has been enabled on your GitHub account.* There are several options for configuring 2FA for your GitHub account:

 * [YubiKey](https://yubico.com) hardware security keys
   * Note that the YubiKey deployment (called "MyPass" at LLNL) is in its pilot phase, and not all users have them yet.